Orson Bean: Rising comedian

-In 1952, Bean made a guest appearance on NBC Radio's weekly hot-jazz series The Chamber Music Society of Lower Basin Street, giving the young comic his first national exposure.
-The series, burlesquing stuffy symphonic and operatic broadcasts, had the host (always introduced as a doctor of music) reciting dignified commentary in jazz-musician slang.
-NBC had broadcast the series off and on since 1940, and it was revived for a 13-week run with "Dr. Orson Bean" now as full-time host.
-Bean's august, bemused delivery belied the fact that this eminent professor was only 24 years old.
+In 1952, Bean received his first national exposure when NBC Radio revived its hot-jazz series The Chamber Music Society of Lower Basin Street.
+This burlesque of stuffy symphonic and operatic broadcasts featured dixieland jam sessions, with the host (always introduced as a doctor of music) reciting dignified commentary in jazz-musician slang.
+NBC had broadcast the series off and on since 1940, and it was revived for a 13-week run with "Dr. Orson Bean" as host.
+Bean's august, bemused delivery belied the fact that this eminent professor was only 23 years old.
+Bean also hosted a Lower Basin Street half-hour TV special, which aired on Sunday, June 15, 1952 at 5:30 p.m.

 For 10 years, he was the house comic at New York's Blue Angel comedy club.
 In 1954, The New York Times noted in a review of The Blue Angel, Bean's delivery was always well played, even if a joke fell flat.
-He once hosted a television show, "Blue Angel", on CBS.
+In the summer of 1954, he hosted a television show, The Blue Angel, on CBS in which he served as emcee, introducing various acts at the simulated nightclub.
+Time Magazine, reviewing the show, called Bean "a quiet, wry, young comedian ... who has a happy way with a joke".
 He "maintained a steady career since the 1950s and cut his teeth on and off Broadway before becoming a live-television staple."

 Temporary eclipse

 Bean was placed on the Hollywood blacklist for attending Communist Party meetings while dating a member, but continued to work through the 1950s and 1960s.
 "Basically I was blacklisted because I had a cute communist girlfriend," he said in a 2001 interview.
 He only stopped working in television for a year.
 An appearance on The Ed Sullivan Show was cancelled due to his being on the blacklist and he was rendered persona non grata there for years because of it.
-Sullivan eventually relented and re-booked him, declaring that he was the master of his own show, not "Campbell's Soup."
+Sullivan eventually relented and re-booked him, declaring that he was the master of his own show, not "Campbell's Soup."(Per the Los Angeles Times, Sullivan "noting that 'it was Campbell Soup that did the blacklisting, not CBS.'")